 Report flooding and burst water mains

-Used sand and bags tend to retain contaminants such as sewage and oils when they come into contact with floodwater.
+Handling and disposing of sand bags: used sand and bags tend to retain contaminants such as sewage and oils when they come into contact with floodwater.
 Ensure you wear gloves and wash hands thoroughly after handling.
 Do not place full sandbags or the sand in your household waste.
 Do not allow children to play with the sand or place it in sand pits due to the risks from possible contamination.

-Sandbags can be stored for re-use provided they have not been contaminated by flood water.
+Storing and reusing sandbags: sandbags can be stored for re-use provided they have not been contaminated by flood water.

 - Wherever possible, store full bags that have not come into contact with flood water in a dry shady place to use again.

 - Sacking material is normally biodegradable and will perish if left in place for a long time.
 It is therefore advisable to empty sacks and keep them dry for re-use and store the sand in your garden, or yard for future use.

 - Please do not place full sandbags in your household waste.